-This journal seeks high quality submissions reflecting a diverse range of perspectives addressing domestic, regional, international and comparative legal issues.
-The core submissions are intended from the following legal realms:
+This journal seeks high quality submissions reflecting multi- and interdisciplinary perspectives addressing domestic, regional, international and comparative developments.
+The core submissions are intended from the following disciplines:

-The JTHE uses a double-blind peer review process.
+The JHEC uses a double-blind peer review process.

 Prijzen en abonneren